dimaMachina/graphql-eslint/docs/rules/lone-anonymous-operation.md

 - Requires GraphQL Operations: `false` [ℹ️](../../README.md#extended-linting-rules-with-siblings-operations)

-A GraphQL document is only valid if when it contains an anonymous operation (the query short-hand) that it contains only that one operation definition.
+A GraphQL document that contains an anonymous operation (the `query` short-hand) is only valid if it contains only that one operation definition.

 > This rule is a wrapper around a `graphql-js` validation function.